devteds/e9-cloudformation-docker-ecs/README.md

 ## Need to deploy app changes?

 There isn't a cleaner way to deploy application changes (container) with CloudFormation, especially if you prefer the same image tag (eg: latest, green, prod etc).
-There are a few difference options,
+There are a few different options,

 - Use new image tag and pass that as parameter to CF stack (api.yml) to update-stack or deploy.
 Many don't prefer using new revision number for as tag.
 - With CloudFormation, some prefer create-stack & delete-stack to manage zero-downtime blue-green deployments, not specifically for ECS.
 ECS does part of this but this is an option